Algaculture: Methods

-Open ponds
+Open system cultivation

-Raceway-type ponds and lakes are open to the elements.
+An open system of algae cultivation involves the growth of algae in shallow water streams which could originate from a natural system or artificially prepared.
+In this system, algae can be cultivated in natural water bodies like lakes, rivers, and in oceans, as well as artificial ponds made up of concrete, plastic, pond liners or variety of materials.
+The open system of algae cultivation is simple and cost-effective, making it an attractive option for commercial production of algae-based products.

 Open ponds are highly vulnerable to contamination by other microorganisms, such as other algal species or bacteria.
 Thus cultivators usually choose closed systems for monocultures.
 Open systems also do not offer control over temperature and lighting.
 The growing season is largely dependent on location and, aside from tropical areas, is limited to the warmer months.

 Open pond systems are cheaper to construct, at the minimum requiring only a trench or pond.
 Large ponds have the largest production capacities relative to other systems of comparable cost.
 Also, open pond cultivation can exploit unusual conditions that suit only specific algae.
 For instance, Dunaliella salina grow in extremely salty water; these unusual media exclude other types of organisms, allowing the growth of pure cultures in open ponds.
 Open culture can also work if there is a system of harvesting only the desired algae, or if the ponds are frequently re-inoculated before invasive organisms can multiply significantly.
 The latter approach is frequently employed by Chlorella farmers, as the growth conditions for Chlorella do not exclude competing algae.

 The former approach can be employed in the case of some chain diatoms since they can be filtered from a stream of water flowing through an outflow pipe.
 A "pillow case" of a fine mesh cloth is tied over the outflow pipe allowing other algae to escape.
 The chain diatoms are held in the bag and feed shrimp larvae (in Eastern hatcheries) and inoculate new tanks or ponds.

 Enclosing a pond with a transparent or translucent barrier effectively turns it into a greenhouse.
 This solves many of the problems associated with an open system.
 It allows more species to be grown, it allows the species that are being grown to stay dominant, and it extends the growing season – if heated, the pond can produce year round.
 Open race way ponds were used for removal of lead using live Spirulina (Arthospira) sp.

+Water lagoons

+A lagoon is a type of aquatic ecosystem that is characterized by a shallow body of water that is separated from the open ocean by natural barriers such as sandbars, barrier islands, or coral reefs.
+The Australian company Cognis Australia is a well-known company that specializes in producing β-carotene from Dunaliella salina harvested from hypersaline extensive ponds located in Hutt Lagoon and Whyalla.
+These ponds are primarily used for wastewater treatment, and the production of D. salina is a secondary benefit.